OfficeDev/M365Bootcamp-TeamsOneProductivityHub/Labs/05-Test_your_tab.md

 ![Testing your tab on Microsoft Teams](Images/TestingTabOnTeams-06.png)

+> **📌 NOTE 📌 :** Try to add some calendar events, tasks and e-mails in your M365 Developer tenant account.
+Your "One Productivity Hub" will look awesome that way! 🌟

 ## References
 - Microsoft Docs - [Build a Microsoft Teams tab with the Microsoft Graph Toolkit](https://cda.ms/1Jh)